gregwhitaker/unbounded-lru-cache/README.md

 unbounded-lru-cache
 ===

-Example of an unbounded least-recently-used cache implementation.
+Example of an unbounded least-recently-used cache.

 ##Bugs and Feedback